-- Community Economic Development
+- Community Economic Development (CED)

-- Education, Training and Capacity Building
+- Education, Employment and Social Inclusion

 - Justice, Safety and Security